k2bd/aoc-2025/README.md

 # Advent of code 2025

-This year I'm practicing writing Rust with Python bindings.
+This year I'm practicing writing Rust libraries with Python bindings.
+The tools for each solution are written in a Rust package, which is compiled into a library with Python bindings and used by a small Python application to put the solution together and report the result along with timings.

 <!--- advent_readme_stars table --->
 ## 2025 Results